-Lymph nodes are small glands that filter lymph, the clear fluid that circulate through the lymphatic system.
+Lymph nodes are small glands that filter lymph, the clear fluid that circulates through the lymphatic system.
 They become swollen in response to infection and tumors.

-Lymph circulates through your entire body through channels similar to blood vessels (lymphatic system).
-The lymph nodes are glands that store white blood cells, which are responsible for killing invading organisms.
+Lymphatic fluid circulates through the lymphatic system, which is made of channels throughout your body that are similar to blood vessels.
+The lymph nodes are glands that store white blood cells.
+White blood cells are responsible for killing invading organisms.

-When faced with infection or illness, the lymph nodes accumulate the debris of the disease such as bacteria, and dead or diseased cells.
+When faced with infection or illness, the lymph nodes accumulate debris, such as bacteria and dead or diseased cells.

-Lymph nodes (glands) are located throughout the body and near the skin surface on either side of the neck, in the armpits, under the jaw, on either side of the groin, and above the collarbone.
-They become swollen in relation to infection in that area.
+Lymph nodes swell from an infection in the area where they are located.
 For example, the lymph nodes in the neck can become swollen in response to an upper respiratory infection, like the common cold.

-Lymph nodes become swollen in response to illness or infection.
-It is one sign that your lymphatic system is working to rid your body of the agents responsible.
+Lymph nodes become swollen in response to illness, infection, or stress.
+Swollen lymph nodes are one sign that your lymphatic system is working to rid your body of the responsible agents.

-Swollen lymph glands in the head and neck are normally caused by illnesses such as (Mayo):
+Swollen lymph glands in the head and neck are normally caused by illnesses such as:

 - HIV infection